-- A. Leather Layer, Toe Cap and Sole: Examine for dirt, thin spots, holes, tears, embrittlement, burns, abrasions, melted areas and worn spots. - a.
+- A. Rubber Layer, Rubber Toe Cap, and Sole: Examine for dirt, thin spots, holes, tears, embrittlement, burns, abrasions, melted areas, and worn spots. - a.
 Discoloration could be a sign of overexposure to light or heat. - b.
 Embrittlement, cracking, or burns are a sign that other layers may be worn out or damaged.
 The boots may need to be replaced. - c.
-If outer layer is punctured or cracked, the Footwear should be retired and disposed of in accordance with Disposal Procedures in this Guide, and then replaced. - d.
-Soles: If one or more lugs on the sole is worn away or is detaching from upper, the Footwear needs to be resoled.
-All repairs must be done by the manufacturer or by LION TotalCare®. - B. Zipper Closure: - a.
-Check for functionality and corrosion. - b.
-Check that zipper anchor and zipper loop are securely attached to the Footwear. - c.
-Check that the laces are securely tied, and all extra lace is behind the attachment to avoid snagging. - C. Stitching and Seams: Examine all seams for loose threads, breaks, skipped stitches, or weakness.
+If leather or rubber is punctured or cracked, the Footwear should be retired and disposed of in accordance with Disposal Procedures in this Guide, and then replaced. - d.
+Soles: If one or more lugs on the sole is worn away or is detaching from upper, the Footwear needs to be replaced. - B. Pull-on Boot Straps: Examine all components to make sure they are securely attached to the Footwear. - C. Stitching and Seams: Examine all seams for loose threads, breaks, skipped stitches, or weakness.